Layer Shadows

 Instructions for use

-SuperMap iDesktopX can acquire the shadow positions of data in the scene based on the position of the light source (sun) to simulate the shadow effects of data in the scene.
-The shadow model needs to be used in conjunction with the Visible function in the Scene tab.
+SuperMap iDesktopX can obtain the shadow positions of data in the scene based on the position of the light source (sun), simulating the shadow effect of data in the scene.
+The shadow mode needs to be used in conjunction with the Visible function in the Scene tab.
 After enabling the shadow effect, the display direction of object shadows is related to the current scene time and not to the current computer time.
-The current scene time can be viewed or modified in the Time management panel in the Scene tab.
+The current scene time can be viewed or modified in the Track management panel under the Scene tab.
 For specific operations, please refer to Sun Effect.

-Currently, 3D tile layers (using models as source data), 2D point-line-polygon layers, 3D point-line-polygon layers, model layers, etc., support setting the shadow model.
-Among them, the shadow model for 2D polygon layers is typically applied to region datasets and thematic map layers that have extended height set.
-The shadow for point (line) layers is usually applied to point (line) layers where the point (line) symbols are set as 3D symbols.
+Currently, 3D tile layers (with models as source data), 2D point/line/region layers, 3D point/line/region layers, and model layers support setting the shadow mode.
+Among them, the shadow mode for 2D region layers is typically applied to region datasets and thematic map layers with extrusion height set, while point (line) layer shadows are usually applied to point (line) layers where point (line) symbols are set as 3D symbols.

 • Layer Manager->Layer Context Menu->Shadow Model